Mo-theo/CodeCademy-JS/README.md

-# dog-years
+# CodeCademy JS projects
-This is my second project in JS, made as an assignment for the Full-Stack course on CodeCademy.
+These are my projects made within the CodeCademy Full-Stack couse.